 Important information if your visa application is delayed

-- Email the Visa Enquiries Team: General queries on visa application and CAS.
+- Email the Visa Enquiries Team: General queries on visa application.